Highest1-YearGIC Ratesmaple leaf

 Canada Pension Plan and Employment Insurance

 The Canada Pension Plan (CPP) is a monthly, taxable stipend paid out as part of your income in retirement.
 The amount you get in retirement is determined by your average earnings, contributions to the program, and the age you start receiving payments.
-To be eligible for CPP, you must be over 60 and have made valid contributions.
+To be eligible to receive CPP payments, you must be over 60 and have made valid contributions.